pranavc28/blog/content/posts/generative-ui-tinker.md

 - **Conditional rendering**: Highlights for top players, empty state handling when no data exists
 - **Proper data mapping**: `.map()` with keys, proper TypeScript typing for player objects

-In this case, I was super interested with the model picking up real time updates using time.
-This was not something that I explicitly prompted the LLM.
-Yet, it reasoned from previous examples that real time updates could be valuable.
+In this case, I was particularly interested in observing the model generate real-time updates using time-based state changes.
+This was not something explicitly encoded in the prompt, yet the model inferred from training patterns that dynamic updates would enhance the user experience—demonstrating genuine learned understanding rather than mere template replication.

+These qualitative results validate the PPO approach, but implementing this system revealed important practical considerations about infrastructure and tooling.

 ## Technical Considerations and Lessons Learned with Tinker